What is Section 115H of Income Tax Act?

 section 115h for NRI

 The Indian Income Tax Act has various provisions tailored to different categories of taxpayers.
 Section 115H is a crucial provision for non-resident Indians (NRIs) who have acquired resident status in India.
-This section allows NRIs to continue enjoying certain tax benefits on specific incomes even after their status changes to the resident.
+This section allows NRIs to continue enjoying certain tax benefits on specific incomes even after their status changes to that of the resident.
 This article will explore the intricacies of Section 115H of the Income Tax Act, including its scope, benefits, and critical considerations.

 Section 115H: A Tax Haven for Non-Resident Indians